 The compensation of Executive Officers, other than the President & CEO, is recommended by the President & CEO and reviewed and approved by the Committee.
-The compensation of the President & CEO is reviewed and approved by the Committee.
+The compensation of the President & CEO is recommended by the Committee and reviewed and approved by the Board.